Kate O'Sullivan: Impressions

-First television appearance as an impressionist was as a child on Seaside Special (1976), hosted by Roger Kitter.
+The first television appearance as an impressionist was as a child on Seaside Special (1976), hosted by Roger Kitter.
 This was followed by appearances on BBC children's show Crackerjack.

 In 2DTV (series 4 & 5) O'Sullivan supplied all female impressions/characters.
 Produced by Giles Pilbrow and directed by Tim Searle with Enn Reitel, Lewis MacLeod, and Dave Lamb.

 Hedz: comedy sketch show for CBBC/ BBC Scotland.
 O'Sullivan supplied all female impressions except the Queen, who was voiced by Peter Dickson.
 (Bafta:- Best Children's Light Entertainment 2008).

-She appeared in DoubleTake, created by Alison Jackson (Bafta for Innovation 2001).
+She appeared in DoubleTake, created by Alison Jackson (BAFTA for Innovation 2001).
 O'Sullivan's impressions, namely Nancy Dell'Olio and Ulrika Jonsson, featured in Jackson's Sven: The Coach, The Cash And His Lovers for Channel 4.

 O’Sullivan features as an impressionist in the topical BBC Radio 4 satire starring Rory Bremner Tonight.

 Kate O’Sullivan performed stand-up and impressions at the Leicester Square Theatre, the New Players Theatre and Brighton Komedia.
 She performed in Funny Women Sunday Showcase at the Leicester Square Theatre.

 Radio

 O'Sullivan plays various roles in the story of the KLF in How To Burn A Million Quid and the roles of Auntie Megs and Zita in new dramatisation of Michael Morpurgo's Alone on a Wide, Wide Sea for BBC Radio 2.
 For Classic FM: The Pazza Factor: the story of the birth of Classic FM, directed by Bill Dare, producer of Dead Ringers.
 Written by Sean Grundy and Cara Jennings, it starred Jon Culshaw, Duncan Wisbey as Ralph Bernard and Kate O'Sullivan as Margaret Thatcher.
 She read for Something Understood, produced by Adam Fowler and presented by Mark Tully, also Radio 4.
 She was a regular on Radio 4's impression and sketch show starring Lewis Macleod, Duncan Wisbey and Julian Dutton Lewis Macleod Is Not Himself.

 A recommendation from Rob Brydon in 1998 secured her first radio job on Five Live's The Treatment.
 Directed by Steve Punt and Talkwell McCloud, it was hosted by Stuart Maconie from 1994 to 2001.
 She was a guest on Steve Punt and Hugh Dennis' sitcom The Party Line for Radio 4 and has played Queen Question in BBC7's Quizland for two series.
 Other radio includes Hot Gas for Radio 1 and The Sharp End, a sitcom for BBC Radio 2 with Alistair McGowan, various in the Framley Examiner Podcast.

 BBC Radio 4 productions: What To Do If Your Husband May Leave and Polyoaks the sitcom written by David Spicer and Dr. Phil Hammond, satirizing the government's radical overhaul of the NHS.
 O'Sullivan plays various roles in Series 2 of Births, Deaths and Marriages, the BBC Radio 4 sitcom by David Schneider and Simon Jacobs.
-She is also a panellist on Bremner’s One Question Quiz with Rory Bremner, Andy Zaltzman and Nick Doody, satirising Britishness, the UK's approach to education and the environment.
+She is also a panellist on Bremner's One Question Quiz with Rory Bremner, Andy Zaltzman and Nick Doody, satirising Britishness, the UK's approach to education, and the environment.